humanetech-community/awesome-humane-tech/README.md

 - [WikiTruth](https://wikitruth.co/) | [![github](https://cdnjs.cloudflare.com/ajax/libs/octicons/4.4.0/svg/mark-github.svg) ](https://github.com/wikitruth/wikitruth) - A Wikipedia and Quora-like system with a vetting mechanism to verify facts from trash.
 - [Programmer's Oath](https://github.com/Widdershin/programmers-oath) - An ethics oath for programmers, comparable to the Hippocratic Oath.
 - [Ethical Design Manifesto](https://2017.ind.ie/ethical-design/) - The Maslov Pyramid of Needs redrawn for sites and projects practicing ethical design.
+- [Ethical OS Toolkit](https://ethicalos.org/) - A guide to anticipating the future impact of today's technology.

 ## Privacy